Create tooltips based on report pages in Power BI Desktop

 When a visual is being cross-highlighted in a report, report tooltips always show the cross-highlighted data, even if you're hovering over the faded section of the data point.
 In the following image, the mouse is hovering over the faded section of the bar graph (the section that is not highlighted), but the report tooltip still shows data for the highlighted portion of that datapoint (the highlighted data).

-There are a few limitations and considerations for tooltips to keep in mind.
+There are a few considerations and limitations for tooltips to keep in mind.

 - Report tooltips are not supported for Power BI visuals.